mavek87/Learn-New-Words/README.md

 Author: Matteo Veroni

-Software written in Java designed for learning new words of a foreign language
+Description: Software written in Java designed for learning new words of a foreign language

+Technologies and Tools used in the project: Java, Netbeans IDE, Git, Maven, JavaFX